saretoduncan/imgflix/README.md

 ### Prerequisites

-A computer with a working and up to date web browser.
+A computer with at least 4GB ram.

 ### Setup